Frequently Asked Questions

 What are some of the changes to residence I should be aware of before arriving?

 COVID-19 has significantly changed how Dalhousie University will operate, including our residence system.
-We have had to institute some policies and restrictions based on the instruction of the Nova Scotia Public Health authority and it's important you know those details.
-You can find full details on our For students coming to residence in Fall 2020 page.
-These changes include:
+We have had to institute some restrictions following Nova Scotia Public Health guidelines.
+These are subject to change at any time, so please keep checking for updates.

 - Dining halls will be assigned based on your residence building.
 Unfortunately, you will not be able to use multiple dining halls.

-- Masks are required when you are travelling anywhere outside your room.
+- Masks are required when you are travelling anywhere outside your personal room.

 - No alcohol or cannabis allowed in residence at any time for any reason.
 Anyone with a prescription for medical-use cannabis should contact us immediately.
 (This includes ALL residences.)

-- Updates are currently being made to the Residence Community Living Guide for 2020-21 and will be available soon.
+- Updates were made to the Residence Community Living Guide.

 Any updates to these residence policies will be sent to your Dal email.